Vidarious/Expired_Curator_2/resource/lib/database/doc/README.md

 ######Error \#2: Please contact the website administrator.
 No database statement was passed to Curator Database to be prepared -> prepareStatement().
 Error message is standardized for end user purposes.

+######Error \#3: Please contact the website administrator.
+Bad database query.
+PDO was unable to prepare the query -> prepareStatement().
+Error message is standardized for end user purposes.